cms-opendata-workshop/workshop-lesson-cmssw/_episodes/02-installation.md

 ---
 title: "Installation and Execution"
 teaching: 0
-exercises: 15
+exercises: 20
 questions:
 - "How do I install CMSSW?"
-- "How do I execute CMSSW?"
+- "How do I compile and execute CMSSW?"
-- "How do I compile CMSSW software?"
 objectives:
-- "Review the steps necessary to setup a CMSSW area"
+- "Review the steps necessary to setup a CMSSW area."
-- "Learn how to compile CMSSW and find out about its executable"
+- "Learn how to compile and execute CMSSW jobs."

 keypoints:
 - "A CMSSW area is not really installed but set up."